-- 7.7.1 It should be noted that all opcodes function in all modes of operation.
+It should be noted that all opcodes function in all modes of operation.
 However, some instructions and addressing modes are intended for W65C816S 24-bit addressing, and are therefore less useful for the emulation mode.
-The JSL, RTL, JMP all and JML instructions and addressing modes are primarily intended for W65C816S native mode use. - 7.7.2 The following instructions may be used with the emulation mode even though a Bank Address is not multiplexed on the Data Bus: PHK, PHB and PLB - 7.7.3 The following instructions have "limited" use in the Emulation mode: - 7.7.3.1 The REP and SEP instructions cannot modify the M and X bits when in the Emulation mode.
-In this mode the M and X bits will always be high (logic 1). - 7.7.3.2 When in the Emulation mode, the MVP and MVN instructions use the X and Y Index Registers for the memory address.
-Also, the MVP and MVN instructions can only move data within the memory range 0000 (Source Bank) to 00FF (Destination Bank) for the W65C816S, and 0000 to 00FF for the emulation mode.
+The JSL, RTL, JMP al and JML instructions and addressing modes are primarily intended for W65C816S native mode use.

+7.8.2 The following instructions may be used with the emulation mode even though all Bank Addresses are forced to \$00: PHK.
+PHB and PLB

+7.8.3 The following instructions have "limited" use in the Emulation mode:

+7.8.3.1 The REP and SEP instructions cannot modify the M and X bits when in the Emulation mode.
+In this mode the M and X bits will always be high (logic 1).

+7.8.3.2 MVP and MVN instructions use the X and Y Index Registers for the memory addresses.
+When in emulation mode the Source and Destination Bank addresses for MVP and MVN can only move data in the range 0000 to 00FF.
+See Programming the 65816 Manual for more information.